Successive Point-of-Interest Recommendation with Local Differential Privacy: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{preliminaries}, we explain the background knowledge of matrix factorization and local differential privacy.
-In Section \ref{problem definition}, we define the problem setting and describe the limitation of a naive approach.
-In Section \ref{proposed method}, we present SPIREL for successive POI recommendation.
+In Section \ref{preliminaries}, we explain the background knowledge.
+In Section \ref{problem definition}, we formally define the problem and describe the challenges.
+In Section \ref{proposed method}, we propose our SPIREL framework for successive POI recommendation.
 Section \ref{evaluation} demonstrates the performance of SPIREL on public datasets.
-Section \ref{related work} reviews related work.
+Section \ref{related work} reviews the related work.
 Finally, in Section \ref{conclusion}, we conclude this paper.